LoowieOblivion-Serafin/LoowieOblivion-Serafin/README.md

 </p>

 ### About me
-I am a Computer Science undergraduate at the National University of Engineering (UNI) with a strong focus on the intersection of Artificial Intelligence and Computational Neuroscience.
+I am a Computer Science undergraduate at the **National University of Engineering (UNI)** with a strong focus on the intersection of **Artificial Intelligence** and **Computational Neuroscience**.
 I am passionate about solving complex problems through efficient algorithms and advanced data structures.

 My goal is to apply rigorous scientific research to software development to build technologies that expand human capabilities.
 I am always looking for new challenges in ML, Backend Development, and Scientific Computing.

+### 🧠 AI Researcher & IoT Systems Architect
+**Bridging the gap between Neural Signals and Scalable Industrial Solutions.**
+I specialize in high-complexity software engineering, focusing on **Computer Vision** and **Generative AI**.
+My expertise ranges from decoding human perception via **fMRI** to building robust **IoT ecosystems** for industrial monitoring in remote environments.

+- 🔬 **Current Focus:** Deep Learning architectures for mental imagery reconstruction.
+- ⚙️ **Engineering:** Designing modular, containerized systems for industrial-scale deployment.
+- 🏆 **Algorithm Enthusiast:** Competitive programming at Codeforces (ICPC training).

+---
 ## 🛠️ Technical Arsenal

 | Category | Tools & Technologies |